-A result of 0 always inflicts a hit (no matter what modifiers apply)

-- Losses are inflicted automatically by the combat engine, pro-rata to the units' respective strengths and weight on the battlefield, and for some units whether if they take hit first (frontline) or last (defenses). - When a unit loses half or more of her initial strength, it may become demoralized or panicked.
+- In a battle round, one die (at least, may change with firepower) is rolled for each unit: - \ If the result is inferior or equal to the modified combat factor, the unit inflicts one hit to the opposing side. - \ If the result is higher than the modified combat factor, nothing happens.
+A result of 0 always inflicts a hit (no matter what modifiers apply). - Losses are inflicted automatically by the combat engine, pro-rata to the units respective strengths and weight on the battlefield, and for some units whether if they take hit first (frontline) or last (defences). - When a unit loses half or more of her initial strength, it may become demoralized or panicked.
 Panicked units leave the battlefield and no longer fight (but can suffer losses in excess).
-Each demoralization or panic increases battle exhaustion by 1, thereby possibly shortening the battle. - In case of rout (side's morale drops to 0 or lower and rout test fails); a pursuit may happen (a free round of fire against all routed surviving units). - In some cases where battle involves on the victorious side units able to breakthrough (such as armor, leaders, planes, mechanized troops etc...), a breakthrough may occur.
+Each demoralization or panic increases battle exhaustion by 1, thereby possibly shortening the battle. - In case of rout (side's morale drops to 0 or lower and rout test fails), a pursuit may happen (a free round of fire against all routed surviving units). - In some cases where battle involves on the victorious side units able to breakthrough (such as armour, leaders, planes, mechanized troops etc...), a breakthrough may occur.
 In essence it gives the victor the possibility to move into an adjacent region (and start a battle there if the enemy is present).
-Up to two successive breakthrough may occur from breakthrough battle for a given stack.
+More than one successive breakthrough may occur from breakthrough battle when specific, expert, leaders are present.